Used (1968) Lotus Elan | Old Timer

 Expensive

-Are you interested in getting a used sports car?
-Then the Lotus Elan is a popular option.
-AutoUncle has 26 used Lotus Elans for sale in the UK collected from various dealership websites and online marketplaces.
+Are you thinking of buying a used sports car?
+The Lotus Elan is a great pick.
+AutoUncle showcases a total of 18 cars collected from various dealership websites and online marketplaces.

-The used car price for the British car depends on five primary factors: the year, engine size and power, the car's fuel consumption, how far the car has travelled as well as equipment.
+The British car is being offered at different prices based on mainly five factors: the year of manufacture, engine size and power, fuel economy of the car, how many miles it has travelled as well as equipment.

 .

-The Lotus Elan comes in two different body types; cabriolet and coupe, with the cabriolet as the preferred body type.
+The Lotus Elan is available in both cabriolet and coupe body styles, with the cabriolet being the more popular choice.
 If you want to add a new dimension to the driving experiences, then a cabrio or a convertible is the perfect solution.
 Most cabrio models can be driven year-round these days, thanks to their excellent hoods and weather gear.
 To strengthen the chassis to make up for the lack of roof, thickener is applied underneath the car, which means that convertibles are often heavier than normal cars.

-With a selection of 1,733 available models on AutoUncle, the BMW 420 clearly stands out as the top alternative to the Lotus Elan.
-On average, the BMW 420 costs £17,750.
+With a current inventory of 1,491 available models on AutoUncle, the BMW 420 stands out as the top alternative to the Lotus Elan.
+Average listing price for the BMW 420 is £18,198.